duniter/duniter-v2s/pallets/authority-members/README.md

 Then one can "go online" and "go offline" to enter or leave two sessions after.

-## Staying in the set of authorities

-If a smith is offline more than `MaxOfflineSessions`, he leaves the set of authorities.

 ## Some vocabulary

 *Smiths* are people allowed to forge blocks, but in details this is: